Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-Interestingly, Eqs.~\eqref{eq:c-transform} and \eqref{eq:c-transform} imply that $\mathcal{D}_{\gamma}(p || q)\geq 0$, with equality if an only if $p=q$.
-As all divergences, the metric induced by generalized Bregman divergences is the Fisher metric; interestingly, Eqs.~\eqref{eq:C1} and \eqref{eq:C2} imply that the connections are given by
+Equations~\eqref{eq:c-transform} and \eqref{eq:c-transform2} imply that $\mathcal{D}(p || q)\geq 0$, with equality if and only if $p=q$.
+Interestingly, while the metric induced by generalized Bregman divergences is the Fisher metric, Equations~\eqref{eq:C1} and \eqref{eq:C2} imply that the connections are given by